 “Car temperature can be tricky to regulate in a way that makes everyone happy,” says Winter.
 Prime sleep temperatures are somewhere between 60 and 67 degrees, so do what you can to manage the temperature in the car accordingly.
 That may mean fiddling with the air conditioner, heater, or cracking a window.
 Dressing in layers will help, and a travel blanket may also be a good idea.

 Getting some shut eye as a passenger is one thing — pulling over so the driver can sleep is another.
-It may be the best plan in some scenarios, but it’s important to follow a few best practices to keep you safe and as comfortable as possible.
+It’s important to follow a few best practices to keep you safe and as comfortable as possible when you’re sleeping in a car overnight, like locating a safe place to park ahead of time and packing helpful sleep essentials.

 Finding a safe and legal spot to park overnight can require a little research, so spend some time mapping out your route to pinpoint a few options.
 Ideally, you want somewhere that’s well-lit and relatively quiet, but not far off the beaten path.